donutsalad/Discord-AI-Assistant/README.md

  - Youtube (search youtube, get transcript)
  - Google (search google, read page)
    - Conditionals to catch websites that can be read in specific ways like stackoverflow or ncbi.
+ - Vision (if attached file\[s\] are supported filetypes, forward urls to assistant for vision functionality)

 Web Tools are a way to create more functionality interfacing with websites and other functions in a way that doesn't clog up the function set in your assistant.
 This way it enables you to add a bunch of web functions, that are only exposed to the bot when needed.